DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

 As part of selecting your undergraduate degree course, you'll need to decide if you want to train to teach at a primary or secondary level.
 [Learn about deciding who to teach](/is-teaching-right-for-me/who-do-you-want-to-teach).

-Full-time degree courses that include QTS typically cost £9,250 per year and can take up to 4 years but you can get [funding for your training](/funding-and-support).
+Full-time degree courses that include QTS typically cost $fees-ugitt$ per year and can take up to 4 years but you can get [funding for your training](/funding-and-support).

 Qualifications vary depending on the course.
 For example, you could get QTS with a: